Akufo-Addo promotes made in Ghana chocolate at Dubai EXPO

 “Today, we are the safest country in West Africa, we are the largest recipients of foreign direct investments in West Africa.
 We are ranked 3rd in the ease of doing businesses index in West Africa.

-“We are the new commercial capital of Africa by virtue of our hosting of the Secretariat of the Africa Continental Free trade Area, we are the second-largest cocoa producer in the world, we are the largest producer of gold in Africa, we are endowed with considerable deposits of bauxite, iron ore, manganese, lithium, oil and gas, diamond and timber and we are geographical, closer than any other country to the center of the planet,” he said.
+“We are the new commercial capital of Africa by virtue of our hosting of the Secretariat of the Africa Continental Free trade Area, we are the second largest cocoa producer in the world, we are the largest producer of gold in Africa, we are endowed with considerable deposits of bauxite, iron ore, manganese, lithium, oil and gas, diamond and timber and we are geographically, closer than any other country to the centre of the planet,” he said.

 The Expo aims to forge new partnerships and inspire ground-breaking solutions across key industries worldwide.
 It also seeks to raise awareness about the worldwide issues that mankind faces.